janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

 - Click Fields add MetaData.
   - Once the Edit Rule config screen open click Add button.
   ![TThis image shows the WCC Add Profile Rule menu](./images/task3-create-rule-step4.png "This image shows the WCC Add Profile Rule menu")
-- Click Display Information fields check box to show custom meta data select.
+- Click **Display Information fields check box** to show custom meta data select.
-- Select Field Name to add part of Rule.
+- Select **Field Name** to add part of Rule.
-- Field position (required): Adjusts the general placement order of the metadata field.
+- **Field position (required):** Adjusts the general placement order of the metadata field.
 Values are top, middle, and bottom.
 - Once you select the both the values click ok.
   ![TThis image shows the WCC Add Profile Rule menu](./images/task3-create-rule-step5.png "This image shows the WCC Add Profile Rule menu")
-- Once you click ok there will other menu will open here you can customise meta data details
+- Once you click ok there will other menu will open here you can customize meta data details
-- Display type (required): Determines how the metadata field is displayed on the Check In and Search pages.Values can be Edit, Info Only, Hidden, Excluded, or Required.
+- **Display type (required):** Determines how the metadata field is displayed on the Check In and Search pages.Values can be Edit, Info Only, Hidden, Excluded, or Required.
 If required, a message is also required.
-- Click Use custom label check box the enter the field labale this allow to customise the metadata label values .
+- Click Use custom label check box the enter the field label this allow to customize the metadata label values .
          ```
          <copy>Customer Id</copy>
          ```
-- You can choose to select Exclude field from the group count checkbox this will exclude field count in the API Response
+- You can choose to **select Exclude field** from the group count checkbox this will exclude field count in the API Response
-- Use Default value (optional): Displays a default value for the metadata field.
+- Use **Default value (optional):** Displays a default value for the metadata field.
-- Is Derived value (optional): Enables the metadata field to be set to a specified value on update or check in.
+- Is **Derived value (optional):** Enables the metadata field to be set to a specified value on update or check in.
-- Has Restricted list (optional): Allows the list metadata field to be restricted to either a specific list of values or to a filtered list of values.
+- **Has Restricted list (optional):** Allows the list metadata field to be restricted to either a specific list of values or to a filtered list of values.
 - Once you enter the all the information click ok to add metadata to Profile Rule.
   ![TThis image shows the WCC Add Profile Rule menu](./images/task3-create-rule-step6.png "This image shows the WCC Add Profile Rule menu")
 - Similarly Add all other metadata according the Customer Profile MetaData.
-- Create Similer Rule for Insurence Type MetaData and HR Department Metadata and Add the assoicated meta data to the rule.
+- Create similar Rule for Insurance Type MetaData and HR Department Metadata and Add the associated meta data to the rule.

 ## Task 4: Create Profile